Yun Gee: New York

 Gee's artwork was celebrated in New York but despite being included in exhibitions at the Brooklyn Museum and the Museum of Modern Art, Gee struggled during the Depression and experienced strong racial discrimination.
-Though he was heavily involved with the Chinese community, Gee found New York unbearable and returned Paris in 1936.
+Though he was heavily involved with the Chinese community, Gee found New York unbearable and returned to Paris in 1936.
 During this period, his work received critical acclaim.
 He was exhibited widely, most notably at the Galerie Lion d’Or in Lausanne and Galerie à la Reine Margot.

 During World War II, Gee returned to New York in 1939.
 Three years later, he married Helen Wimmer, who had left New Jersey when she was sixteen to live with him.
 They had one daughter, Li-Lan, in 1943.
 According to Wimmer's memoirs, during this period Gee was employed at a defense-industry company, worked six days per week, and returned home to paint at night.

 The couple divorced in 1947 and Wimmer eventually went on to be a gallery owner, photography curator, lecturer and writer.
 Gee succumbed to alcoholism.
 In 1950, he met Velma Aydelott, who was his companion until he died from stomach cancer in 1963.